-The Mayans used this territory as a natural water reserve, this is due to the region geologically formed by an immense limestone plateau.
-This rock, the peculiarity of being permeable, numerous grottos of underground caves and galleries were created with the passage of time.
-Because the water cape was quite high, the caves were filled with water to form what is called “cenotes” in Mexico, some are accessible to the public for swimming and diving.
+The Mayans used this territory as a natural water reserve, this is due to the region being geologically formed by an immense limestone plateau.
+This rock has the peculiarity of being permeable, numerous grottos of underground caves and passageways were created with the passing of time.
+Because the water cape was quite high, the caves flooded with water over time and formed what we call “cenotes” in México also know as a sinkhole, some are made accesible to the public for exploring, swimming and diving in its refreshingly natural waters.

 Volunteer to Thrive promotes its development programs in the communities of the municipality of Lázaro Cárdenas located in Quintana Roo.
 Lázaro Cárdenas has 25,333 habitants, where 76% of its population is indigenous and only 2% speak an indigenous language.